 Your app will run perfectly in all the versions, doesn’t matter how old it is.
-Plus, you won’t have to sit down to code all your app again if a new version is released, which saves a ton of time and efforts.
+Plus, you won’t have to sit down to code all your app again if a new version is released, which saves a ton of time and effort.

 4. Community packages

-There’s already a big, vibrant community behind Flutter and since it’s an open source project, there’s a myriad of packages (or libraries) available online.
-Flutter has packages for making HTTP requests, sharing content, storing preferences, sharing content, implementing firebase for a ‘serverless’ app, opening images and many more.
+There’s already a big, vibrant community behind Flutter and since it’s an open-source project, there’s a myriad of packages (or libraries) available online.
+Flutter has packages for making HTTP requests, sharing content, storing preferences, sharing content, implementing firebase for a ‘serverless’ app, opening images, and many more.

 Yes, the development is quick on Flutter and a big community is already playing with the platform as well.
 But that doesn’t mean we can ignore the obvious.
 The fact that this project is still in beta means you can not rely on it completely for building your apps.

 Also, though fairly easy, you’ll have to still spend a considerable amount of time mastering dart.
-Keeping everything in mind, Xamarin, still is our best pick for cross-platform app development until a stable, commercialized version of Flutter is released, we will see then how it scores against it’s competitors.
+Keeping everything in mind, Xamarin still is our best pick for cross-platform app development until a stable, commercialized version of Flutter is released, we will see then how it scores against its competitors.

 Till then, you can play with it as much as you want and see for yourself how it stacks up against other languages, I personally think C# still is the best programming language when it comes to cross-platform mobile app development.